Ricardo-Louro/Meteor-Crash/README.txt

 	- IMFJ2's Powerpoints

-Music is from the 1994's System Shock: https://youtu.be/AIMDilzrFjc
+Music is from 1994's System Shock: https://youtu.be/AIMDilzrFjc